-The new leave requirements began on April 1, 2020 and will extend through December 31, 2020.
-The Department of Labor has issue regulations exempting employers with fewer than 50 employees if these leave requirements would jeopardize the viability of the business.
-Please see below for more information about this exemption.
+The new leave requirements will begin on April 1, 2020 and will extend through December 31, 2020.
+The Secretary of Labor has the authority to issue regulations exempting employers with fewer than 50 employees, if these leave requirements would jeopardize the viability of the business.

 This part of the bill modifies the FMLA, so many of the rules applicable to the FMLA will apply to this leave.
-FMLA leave is still limited to 12 weeks in a 12-month period, so some employees may not be entitled to any leave under the bill, or may be entitled to less than 12 weeks (if they have already used some or all of their 12 weeks of FMLA).
+FMLA leave still is limited to 12 weeks in a 12-month period, so some employees may not be entitled to any leave under the bill, or may be entitled to less than 12 weeks (if they have already used some or all of their 12 weeks of FMLA).